 Chapter 2 - Optimism as an Operating System.
 This post highlights the tendency for consultants to be critical and to see everything as a problem.
 We’ll reframe this by showing the power of being positive - especially for long-term retainers.

-Chapter 3 - Generative Strategy.
+Chapter 3 - Blocking & Unblocking Clients.
 Here we think of clients as blocked actors and we take inspiration from the “Yes! and…” exercise to see how we can unblock clients to generate new strategies and creative thinking with clients.

-Chapter 4 - Status Switching.
-Finally we explore the concept of high status and low status and show how the consultant has to become adept at a new skill of “status switching” in order to be successful inside client organizations.
+Chapter 4 - Navigating Power & Status.
+How to get things done inside organizations by understanding power potholes and status switching.
+We explore the concept of high status and low status and show how the consultant has to become adept at a new skill of “status switching” in order to be successful inside client organizations.

 Chapter 1 - The Office is a Theatre for Work

 Working on a detailed presentation only for the meeting to get derailed 5 slides in.

 Ritually showing our face at our desks at the appropriate time to signal that we’re working.

 Attending weekly status meetings to create the performance of keeping things moving.

 Brainstorm sessions to create the illusion of inclusive creativity.

 Workshops with scripted games and exercises and sticky notes to ensure everyone has a good time.